Unit 5 Continuity & Change

 Racial Makeup

-Just like before the revolution, Haiti was majority black
+Just like before the revolution, the population of Haiti was majority black.

 Economic Dependency